 To the human eye, Mary Magdalene appeared hopeless but Christ saw in her capabilities for good.
 And through His grace, she was converted.
-The Bible records seven major encounters that Mary Magdalene had with Jesus which changed her life:
+The Bible records six major encounters that Mary Magdalene had with Jesus which changed her life:

 - Jesus casting demons out of Mary: “and also some women who had been healed of evil spirits and infirmities: Mary, called Magdalene, from whom seven demons had gone out” (Luke 8:2).

 - Mary sitting at Jesus’ feet and learning: “… a certain woman named Martha … had a sister called Mary, who also sat at Jesus’ feet and heard His word.
 But Martha …said, “Lord, do You not care that my sister has left me to serve alone? … Jesus answered … “Martha, Martha, you are worried and troubled about many things.
 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her” (Luke 10:38-42).

 - Mary at the tomb of Lazarus: “When Mary arrived and saw Jesus, she fell at his feet and said, “Lord, if only you had been here, my brother would not have died,” “Jesus responded, “Didn’t I tell you that you would see God’s glory if you believe?” … Then Jesus shouted, “Lazarus, come out!”
 (John 11:32, 40-43).